OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 Currently, I am hosting this guide on my personal blog and I am going to continue adding to it in the following weeks and months.
 What you are reading right now is the introduction page.
 Think of this as the lobby of a large building.

 In front if you is a wide hallway leading up to a grand stairway.
 This is the primary path intended for most people, what I am calling "The Core Guide"-- the straight-forward, easy path to using Linux I was talking about earlier.
-If you only follow this path you will inevitably land at the stated goal of using Linux for your personal computer.
+If you only follow this path you will inevitably land at the stated goal of using Linux for your personal computing needs.

 Dotted around the edges of the lobby are smaller corridors and paths that lead off of the main entryway.
-Think of these as the optional additional deep-dives I also mentioned above.
+Think of these as the optional deep-dives I also mentioned above.
 I have labeled these as "Auxiliary Guides".
-You can peruse these at your leisure, and they may even give our more context, open new opportunities, and give you perspectives during your journey, but they are not required to reach your ultimate goal.
+You can peruse these at your leisure, and they may even give you more context, open new opportunities, and offer you alternative perspectives during your journey.
+However, they are not required to reach your ultimate goal.

 Below, I have laid out a road map for the topics we will cover in the posts that make up this blog series.
 Feel free to reference it if needed.